Latvia: Etymology

 The name Latvija is derived from the name of the ancient Latgalians, one of four Indo-European Baltic tribes (along with Curonians, Selonians and Semigallians), which formed the ethnic core of modern Latvians together with the Finnic Livonians.
 Henry of Latvia coined the latinisations of the country's name, "Lettigallia" and "Lethia", both derived from the Latgalians.
 The terms inspired the variations on the country's name in Romance languages from "Letonia" and in several Germanic languages from "Lettland".

 History

+Baltic tribes before the coming of the Teutonic Order (c.
+1200 AD).
+The East Balts are shown in brown hues while the West Balts are shown in green.
+The boundaries are approximate.

 Around 3000 BC, the Proto-Baltic ancestors of the Latvian people settled on the eastern coast of the Baltic Sea.
 The Balts established trade routes to Rome and Byzantium, trading local amber for precious metals.
 By 900 AD, four distinct Baltic tribes inhabited Latvia: Curonians, Latgalians, Selonians, Semigallians (in Latvian: kurši, latgaļi, sēļi and zemgaļi), as well as the Finnic tribe of Livonians (lībieši) speaking a Finnic language.

 In the 12th century in the territory of Latvia, there were lands with their rulers: Vanema, Ventava, Bandava, Piemare, Duvzare, Selen, Koknese, Jersika, Tālava and Atzele.